Blog

 3 Ringers | Wave Hill Station 2022 by Emma Moss Former Kimberley-based ringer Emma Moss shares her advice for those seeking to work on cattle stations ‘up north’… Maybe you have left high school, finished university, had a quarter life crisis, watched ‘Territory’ on Netflix, or want to find yourself a dinky-di cowboy or cowgirl.
 So, now what?
 You may find yourself asking: Should I go up north?
 Okay, the idea of uprooting your life to a...

-Ben Reardon at Stanbroke’s Kamilaroi Station, QLD Ben Reardon was the Head Stockman at Kamilaroi Station, one of Stanbroke’s 7 stations in far north Queensland, altogether comprising over 1.2 million hectares of prime grazing country.
-Kamilaroi Station is located on the traditional lands of the Gamilaraay people, near the Leichhardt River in northern Queensland.
-The main building at Kamilaroi Station stands as a testament to its rich...
+Ben Reardon at Stanbroke's Kamilaroi Station, QLD Ben Reardon was the Head Stockman at Kamilaroi Station, one of Stanbroke's 7 stations in far north Queensland, which together comprised over 1.2 million hectares of prime grazing country.
+Each year, prior to a new season commencing, Ben sent his new charges a few words of wisdom that he had developed over the years from his experiences on several cattle stations.
+He owes much of this...

 Every now and then, a piece of outback history resurfaces that perfectly captures the spirit, scale and character of cattle station life.
 Sarawak Stock Take (1985) is one of those gems - a classic documentary featuring the Malaysian-owned Rosewood stockcamp and the very first live exports to Malaysia, paired with breathtaking aerial footage across some of northern Australia’s most iconic country.
 I first discovered this documentary a...